Jamie Turndorf Ph.D.

 It’s a sad fact that our education at home and in school doesn’t include teaching us how to manage our angry feelings.
 Since intimate relationships trigger negative feelings, this means most of us are mistreating the people we love most by lashing out and even verbally killing those we supposedly love in various overt and symbolic ways.

-The point here is there’s a continuum of dumping that ranges from outright physical violence on the one end of the spectrum to far subtler forms of aggression—honesty being the subtlest of all forms of assault.
+In my book Kiss Your Fights Goodbye: Dr. Love’s 10 Simple Steps to Cooling Conflict and Rekindling Your Connection, I discuss so-called Fight Traps, which are the dysfunctional ways that humans act out anger.
+There’s a continuum of dumping that ranges from outright physical violence on the one end of the spectrum to far subtler forms of aggression—honesty being the subtlest of all forms of assault.

 While we may feel temporarily relieved when we shoot off rounds of honesty, we pay a terrible price for this temporary satisfaction, as we harm our relationships and our own self-esteem (you can’t feel proud of yourself when you misbehave).

 It's also important to remember that anger is never the primary emotion.
-When we become angry, it’s because we feel other more basic and vulnerable feelings such as hurt, sadness and fear.
+When we become angry, it’s because we usually feel other more basic and vulnerable feelings such as hurt, sadness and fear.

 Making the decision to get beneath the veneer of anger and speak from the most vulnerable part of your emotional core is the ticket.
 When you honestly speak from this place, you arouse a feeling of empathy rather than antipathy.
 This one simple shift is your secret to turning conflict into connection by fostering a truly intimate and loving relationship that is based on the right kind of honesty.